-For more intuitive guide, please check the following video.
+For a more intuitive guide, please check the following video.

 Cloned hard drive won’t boot – how to fix

-Many users report that they cannot boot from computer with the cloned hard drive.
-Don’t worried about.
+Many users report that they cannot boot their computer with the cloned hard drive.
+Don’t worry!
 See below and try to fix it.

 1. Change boot mode from BIOS to UEFI.
-Cloning MBR system disk to GPT, you need to boot into BIOS and change legacy to UEFI boot mode after cloning and then boot from GPT disk.
-This is the simplest way.
+After cloning MBR system disk to GPT, you need to boot into BIOS and change legacy to UEFI boot mode to boot from GPT disk.
+This is the simplest fix.

 2. Try startup repair from Windows Recovery Environment.
 You can boot from the installation disc and go to repair your computer > Troubleshoot -> Advanced Options -> Automatic Repair (for Windows 8/8.1/10).
 If you are using Windows 7, you can navigate to Repair your computer, select the operating system and then click Startup repair.